 Before my career took me to the stage as a professional speaker, I spent years behind a drumkit for a ska/funk band in Chicago.
-What started as a college band would be a big part of my life for almost a decade, and I’m still pulling ideas and concepts out the experience that I use to this day.
+What started as a college band would be a big part of my life for almost a decade, and I’m still pulling ideas and concepts from the experience that I use to this day.

 I didn’t realize it at the time, but I was also learning a perspective that would profoundly influence how I approached being a speaker.
 When people ask me for advice on how to improve their own speaking, I fall back on the lessons that I picked up from my music career.
 Surprisingly, most of what I learned by performing in a band has nothing to do with music: